 Top Annapolis Attractions

-Maryland State House - 100 State Circle, Annapolis, MD (410) 974-3400.
+Maryland State House: 100 State Circle, Annapolis, MD (410) 974-3400.
 The Maryland State House is the oldest state house still in legislative use.
 It was designated a National Historic Landmark in 1960.
 The Maryland State House hosts the offices of the Maryland General Assembly, the Speaker of the House of Delegates and the President of the Senate, the Maryland Governor and Lt.
 Governor.
-The State House Visitors' Center is open daily and guided tours are offered at 11:00 a.m. and 3:00 p.m.
+The State House Visitors' Center is open daily for self-guided tours.

-Charles Carroll House 107 Duke of Gloucester Street, Annapolis, MD (410) 269-1737.
+Charles Carroll House: 107 Duke of Gloucester Street, Annapolis, MD (410) 269-1737.
 This national historic landmark is the home of Charles Carroll, the first Attorney General of Maryland who settled in Annapolis in 1706.
-Open weekends only, June – October.
+Open weekends only, June – September.
 Tours are available by request.

-Kunta Kinte-Alex Haley Memorial - Annapolis City Dock.
-This memorial, located at the City Dock in Annapolis, commemorates the place that Alex Haley's African ancestor, Kunta Kinte, arrived to the New World.
+Kunta Kinte-Alex Haley Memorial: Annapolis City Dock.
+This memorial, located at the City Dock in Annapolis, commemorates the place that Alex Haley's African ancestor, Kunta Kinte, arrived in the New World.
 The Memorial is a sculpture depicting Alex Haley, author of the book “Roots,” reading to three children of different ethnic backgrounds.

 Annapolis Restaurants: Dining by the Chesapeake Bay